Hoodadak Restaurant Serves Korean-Style Chicken & More

 My husband and I wanted to order what they considered to be their signature dishes, so we did that the first time we visited there.
 With extra plates on the table, it was easy to share the Chicken Katsu and the Dak-Galbi.

 Chicken Katsu is thin crispy fried strips of breaded panko chicken served with rice and cabbage slaw.
 Katsu sauce, according to one recipe that I read has ingredients like soy sauce, ketchup, sherry, ginger, sugar, Worcestershire sauce, and garlic powder.
-That may or may not be the exact recipe that was used to dress the chicken here, but we both thought that it was good.
+That may or may not be the exact recipe used to dress the chicken here, but we both thought that it was good.
 Sliced scallions garnished the top of the chicken.

 Good as the Chicken Katsu was we enjoyed the Dak-Galbi even more!
 Tender pieces of chicken are typically stir-fried with an assortment of vegetables, pieces of rice cake and enhanced with a spicy sauce.
-A bowl of rice was served on the side.
+A bowl of rice was on the side.
 It was optional to order a fondue-style mozzarella cheese to accompany the dish.
 After discussing it with our waiter, we decided to try it.
 It was good, but if we order the Dak-Galbi again, we will omit it.

 An appetizer we tried one time was the pork and veggie dumplings.
 What tasted just like a regular soy sauce was offered for dipping.
 They were good for fried dumplings.
 If given a choice, I generally order steamed.
 Many of their offerings are easy to share, and with ten dumplings per order, this one is no exception.

 I guess I will get my steamed dumplings elsewhere given their penchant for frying.
 Not everything in Hoodadak is deep fat fried.